toitware/toit-rn4871/README.md

 # UART based driver for Microchip RN4871 BLE module

 Contains all the functionalities of RN4871 Bluetooth module.

-Needs `RX`, `TX` and `RESET` pins to be connected to ESP32 microcontroller and specified at `RN4871` object creation.
-Requires using `serial.ports.uart` and `gpio` libraries.
-Utilises `UART` interface of ESP32.
+Needs `RX`, `TX` and `RESET` pins to be connected to the ESP32 microcontroller and specified at `RN4871` object creation.
+Uses the `UART` interface of the ESP32.

 ## Usage
 A simple usage example.